Financial support for open access publications

 The University Library is administering a fund that provides financial support for open access publication charges.
 The purpose of the fund is to encourage authors to publish research results with open access.

-As laid out in the Government’s research bill of 2016, the goal is that, by 2026, there shall be immediate open access to all publicly funded scholarly publications from the time of publication.
+As laid out in the Government’s research bill of 2020, the goal is that, by 2021, there shall be immediate open access to all publicly funded scholarly publications at the time of publication.

 Criteria for University Library funding of OA publishing: